LukeA-17/fall-software-engineering-project/Documentation/SRS/Final SRS.md

 - The 'Create Task' page should have form input fields for the task label, due date, priority, and category.
 - The system should validate that the task label is not empty.
 - The system should validate that the due date is in the correct format (MM/DD/YYYY).
-- Clicking on the "..." next to a task take's you to that task's edit page.
+- Clicking on the "..." next to a task takes you to that task's edit page.
 - The edit task page should have a delete option that has you confirm before removing it.